-It is also possible to gain further control of polarisation by using hydrotables with per-channel (i.e polarised) optical properties.
-In this case the standard polarisation must be turned off with opts_scatt%ice_polarisation=-1 since the polarisation of optical properties will then come from the hydrotable file..
+Hydromoeteor polarisation can be turned off completely using opts_scatt%pol_mode == pol_mode_no_pol (numerical value 0, defined in rttov_const).
+It is also possible to gain some further control of polarisation, by using hydrotables with per-channel (i.e polarised) optical properties.
+In this case the internal polarisation must be turned off (opts_scatt%pol_mode == pol_mode_no_pol) since the polarisation of optical properties will then come from the hydrotable file.
 For this option, controls in the hydrotable generation software can be activated to allow the polarisation of extinction to be set on a per-hydrometeor basis, and in future, scattering databases will be made available to represent (azimuthally random) preferentially oriented particles.
+One drawback is that this option is only suitable for V and H polarisations and polarisation effects cannot be rotated to follow the polarisations of cross-track souonders.
 This is option is further documented in the readme.txt of the hydrotable generation software - see next subsection.